nsayer/hydra/README.md

 pins will be connected to current transformers to act as ammeters for each car.
 The last two analog pins are taken by the i2c system, which will communicate with an LCD shield (via the LiquidTWI2 library).

+There are two hardware variants - the "Splitter" and the "EVSE".
+The splitter is intended to be powered via a J1772 inlet.
+The inlet's pilot and proximity lines are fed to the controller so that it can determine the amount of current available to share with the two vehicles.
+The EVSE variant trades the inlet monitoring hardware for a GFI and a real-time clock chip.
+The EVSE firmware has a menu system that can be used to set various operating parameters - most important of which is the amount of current available.
+It is important that this be set no higher than 80% of the rating of the incoming circuit wiring and circuit breaker!

+Both hardware variants share a common HV board that provides the logic board with the results of the ground impedance test as well as the "stuck relay" test for both contactors.
+The HV board also has contactor switching triacs for each car and a 12VDC power supply for the entire system.
+The HV board and logic boards are connected with a 10 pin FFC.

 SOFTWARE SPECIFICATION
 ----------------------